bin3xish477/ghast/README.md

 1. Name: `check_for_3p_actions_without_hash`, Level: `FAIL`

-    - This check identifies any third-party GitHub Actions in use that have been referenced via a version number such as `v1.1` instead of commit SHA haah.
+    - This check identifies any third party GitHub Actions in use that have been referenced via a version number such as `v1.1` instead of commit SHA haah.
 Using a hash can help mitigate supply chain threats in a scenario where a threat actor has compromised the source repository where the 3P action lives.

 2. Name: `check_for_allow_unsecure_commands`, Level: `FAIL`